stlouisweb/docker-js-app/README.md

 This app is a reference architecture for Isomporhic JavaScript applications, the front end is a static SPA style app with its own NodeJS server for SSR and optimized code-splitting, the backend is NodeJS offering a REST API and real-time websocket connections.

-- frontend: NextJS (connects to backend with websocket client)
+- frontend: NextJS (connects to backend with websocket client WIP)
-- backend: FeathersJS
+- backend: FeathersJS WIP
 - database: MongoDB
-- file-system: Minio (S3 compatibile object store
+- file-system: Minio (S3 compatibile object store)
 - web-server-proxy: Nginx with SSL termination